lpinzari/sql-psql-udy/00_psql_setup/20_deleting_uniy_tables.md

 (5 rows)
 ```

-As expected, the `English Composition` course taught by `Dr. Engle` has been deleted.
+As expected, the `English Composition` course taught has been deleted.

 Let's list the records in the **enrolls** table: